LogikSim/LogikSimPython/README.md

 from firsthand experience.
 We are sure this will both increase the depth and quality of courses covering digital circuits.

-### Why we build LogikSim ###
+### Why we create LogikSim ###

-We have always been fascinated by the huge levels of abstraction that makes it possible to build processors from simple two input logic functions like the AND.
-With LogikSim we want to share this fascination.
+We have always been fascinated by the huge levels of abstraction that makes it possible to build processors from simple two input logic functions like AND.
+With LogikSim we are sharing our fascination.
-With LogikSim it is possible to learn one abstraction layer after the other.
+We make this possible by showing you ibe abstraction layer after the other.
 The starting point are simple digital element.
-You will quickly transition to more complex functions like adders.
+From there, you will quickly transition to more complex functions like adders.
 The next step will be to introduce feedbacks and build circuits that can store information.
 This will enable you to build flip-flops, opening the